perfectomobile/examples/README.md

 <tr>
 <td>JUnitedWeb</td>
 <td>
-    This example shows how to run test on website useing DOM object and Visual objects for validation.
-    All based on webdriver interface and can be executed on any device in perfecto mobile system
+    This example shows how to run test on website using DOM object and Visual objects for validation.
+All based on webdriver interface and can be executed on any device in perfecto mobile system.
 </td>
 </tr>
 <tr>
 <td>uploadAndInstallApp</td>
 <td>
-    This code example shows how to use perfecto mobile driver to upload and install applicaitons (.ipa or .apk) from local PC to <b>real devices</b>
+    This code example shows how to use Perfecto Mobile driver to upload and install applications (.ipa or .apk) from local PC to <b>real devices</b>
 </td>
 </tr>
 <tr>